jhochwald/who_needs_wannacry_patches/README.md

 * The remote system should allow Remote Management (Check the ‘*Windows Remote Management*’ Rule)
 * PowerShell 4.0, or newer needs to be installed
 * Windows 7, or newer are required.
 Or Windows Server 2008R2, or newer.

+You should have Domain Admin permission!
+And the remote systems (servers and clients) must allow remote connection and remote management.

 I tested the Script ([Gist](https://gist.github.com/jhochwald/666a0b51f2d13d62e63c9e4200168793)) abd this Tool only on Windows 10 based Clients and Windows Server 2016 based Servers.
 I never tested it on any other OS!
 I should run :-)